andrehe001/aad-coach/scoring.md

 * RandomPlayer see above
 * FixedPlayer see above
 * BetPlayer see above
-* MonitoringPlayer access Azure environment behind team environment, calculates costs and write it back
+* CostCalculatorPlayer access Azure environment behind team environment, calculates costs and write it back

 ### Azure costs
 * look into AKS node pool SKU and node count